A Midsummer's Nightmare (film)

-A Midsummer's Nightmare is a 2017 psychological thriller film directed by Gary Fleder.
+A Midsummer's Nightmare is a 2017 American psychological thriller television film directed by Gary Fleder and written by Anthony Jaswinski.
 It is a modern adaptation of the play A Midsummer Night's Dream by William Shakespeare.
+It aired on Lifetime on July 31, 2017.

 Synopsis

-Four young lovers go into the woods pursue their romantic desires but find their fantasies and secrets being used against them.
+Four young lovers go into the woods to pursue their romantic desires but find their fantasies and secrets being used against them.